-How to store these breakfast egg muffins
+How to store breakfast egg muffins

 If you are making these ahead and using them for meal prep then the best way to store them is to let them cool completely right in the muffin pan.
 Then easily remove them (they should pop right out if you sprayed or greased the pan well before baking) and place them in an airtight glass container.
-You can store them in the refrigerator or up to 4 days.
+You can store them in the refrigerator for up to 4 days.

 How to reheat these egg muffins

-You can easily reheat these muffins in the microwave for 60-90 seconds on a microwave safe dish or plate or in the oven for about 10 minutes at 350 degrees F.
+You can easily reheat these muffins in the microwave for 60-90 seconds on a microwave-safe dish or plate or in the oven for about 10 minutes at 350 degrees F.